Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Away From the Litter Box

 This method can help if your cat is inappropriately eliminating outside his litter box.
-If the room is big enough where you currently keep the bowls and litter box, simply move the bowls across the room so they’re further away from where your cat poops and pees.
+If the room is big enough where you currently keep the bowls and litter box, move the bowls across the room so they’re further away from where your cat poops and pees.

 This option is challenging if you live in a small apartment or house and don’t have much room to work with.
 On the other hand, it could be the perfect solution if you’re living in a large apartment or home with plenty of available space.